abdurahmanselmanovic/YOUTUBE-DOWNLOADER/README.md

 ## YOUTUBE-DOWNLOADER

 Basic program made with python.
-For download you need to paste link to terminal, and it will download in your videos folder.
+For download you need to paste link to terminal, and it will download video in your videos folder.

 ### pip install pytube